Charlotte Car Insurance

 Charlotte Car Insurance: The Basics

 Called the "Queen City" by locals, the Charlotte area is rapidly growing and is the largest city in North Carolina.
 It's known as a center for finance, industry, technology, entertainment, and its most popular pastime—professional race car driving.
-Fortunately, the professionals keep it on the racetrack in Concord and everyday drivers in the Charlotte area know that it's important to have the right auto insurance to protect them and their vehicles.
+Fortunately, the professionals keep it on the racetrack in Concord and everyday drivers in the Charlotte area know that it's important to have the right auto insurance in Charlotte to protect them and their vehicles.
 GEICO works hard to offer excellent car insurance rates in the greater Charlotte area, so get your free Charlotte car insurance quote today.

 Navigating Your Way Around Charlotte

 Most of Uptown has streets that are laid out in a grid.
 Streets running east and west are numbered sequentially, and named streets run north and south.
 However, once outside of the city, many of the roads follow the natural landscape.
 This often makes them difficult to navigate since their direction and names can change without warning.
 Many roads in and around Charlotte actually share the same name—sometimes even intersecting with each other.

 For faster travel around Uptown, drivers can use the I-277 loop.
 However, keep a sharp eye on the signs since the west side of the loop is actually I-77.
 Locals recommend following signs for "Downtown" to keep from passing the exits to get back onto I-277.
 Further from Uptown is I-485, which nearly encircles the entire city.
 The northernmost four miles are still under construction, but the existing roadways make for an excellent means of getting around the outer limits of the city.

 Other Transportation Options for Charlotte